Professor Sita Popat

 Clothworkers South Building, Room 2.02

 As Professor of Performance and Technology, Sita’s research is concerned with embodied experiences of new media and digital technologies.
-She is currently leading two projects: the Error Network (AHRC-funded) and Identity and Governance of Bodily Extensions: The Case of Prosthetics and Avatars (Wellcome Trust-funded).
+She has recently completed two projects: the Error Network (AHRC-funded) and Identity and Governance of Bodily Extensions: The Case of Prosthetics and Avatars (Wellcome Trust-funded).
 She is co-editor of Digital Movement: Essays in Motion Technology and Performance with Nicolas Salazar Sutil (Palgrave 2015) and Associate Editor of the International Journal of Performance Arts and Digital Media (Taylor & Francis).

 Sita trained as a dancer before studying for her PhD in dance-making on the Internet in the late 1990s (when it took over 10 minutes to load a 2MB movie).
 Since then she has lectured at the University of Leeds, becoming Chair in Performance and Technology in 2011.
 Her interests in embodied experience and new media technologies have led to collaborations with digital artists, computer scientists, robotics engineers, and more recently rehabilitative medicine specialists.
-Currently she is leading an investigation into digital avatars and medical prosthetics as forms of bodily extension, and an interdisciplinary academic network on the productivity of error.
+She has recently completed an investigation into digital avatars and medical prosthetics as forms of bodily extension, and an interdisciplinary academic network on the productivity of error.
 She is also writing about experiences of embodiment and touch in virtual reality.
 Previous projects include collaboration on the design of robotic motion and interaction using dance movement analysis.
 Her research has been funded by the Arts and Humanities Research Council (AHRC), the Engineering and Physical Sciences Research Council (EPSRC), the Joint Information Systems Committee (JISC) and the Wellcome Trust.
 She is a member of the AHRC’s Advisory Board.
 Sita plays massively multiplayer online games (World of Warcraft, Guild Wars 2) and Dungeons and Dragons in her spare time.

 Performance and new technologies